aramcharan/US_SoilGrids100m/README.md

 # Download Maps

 All maps are available for download under the [Open Database License (ODbl) v1.0](https://opendatacommons.org/licenses/odbl/) and can be downloaded from https://doi.org/10.18113/S1KW2H without restrictions.
+File names beginning with "TAXgg" are the probability maps (0-100%) of occurrence of the named soil great group for each 100 m pixel; file names with "PSCS" are the probability maps (0-100%) of occurrence of the named modified particle size (inn the control section) for each 100 m pixel.
+For soil property maps, "sl1", "sl2", "sl3", "sl4", "sl5", "sl6", and "sl7" refers to soil property maps at soil depths 0, 5, 15, 30, 60, 100, and 200 cm respectively.
+In addition to reported soil properties, preliminary, unvalidated maps of Mg, K, and EC are provided in the dataset at the reported soil depths.

 # Disclaimer